SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

     well.
 Be sure to pool such that each plate has an equal final conentration (not necessarily equal volumes.
     Hint: C~1~ V~1~ =  C~2~ V~2~ ).
 Final pool must be \>10ul in total volume (40-80ul of \>1nM library is ideal)

-***Sequencing***
+***5.8) Sequencing***

-1. Remove a 500 cycle reagent cartridge from the -20 **°**C freezer.
+1. Remove a 500 cycle reagent cartridge from the -20°C freezer.
     Place in room temperature water bath for one hour.
-Place HT1 buffer tube in 4 **°**C fridge.
+Place HT1 buffer tube in 4°C fridge.
+While reagent cartridge is thawing, perform steps 2-6.

-2. Copy sample sheet to sample sheet folder on MiSeq.
-Rename sample sheet to match barcode of reagent cartridge.

-3. When the reagent cartridge has thawed, dry bottom with paper towel.
-    Invert the cartridge repeatedly to check each well is thawed.
-This also serves to mix the reagents.
-Place in hood.

-4. Thaw library, PhiX, and sequencing primers.
-Check to make sure HT1 is thawed.

-5. Place 3 ul of the 100 uM Read 1 Sequencing Primer(s) into a clean
-    PCR tube.
-Repeat in separate tubes for the Index Primer(s) and Read 2 Sequencing Primer(s).

-6. Using a 1000 ul pipette tip, break the foil over wells 12, 13, 14,
-    and 17.

-7. Use an extra long 100 ul tip with the pipettor set on 75 ul to transfer the 3 ul of Read 1 Sequencing Primer to the bottom of well 12 and pipette 10X to mix.
-Repeat this process spiking the Index Primer into well 13 and the Read 2 Sequencing Primer into well 14.

-8. Prepare a fresh dilution of 0.2N NaOH.
+2. Prepare fresh 0.2N NaOH.

-9. To a 1.5ml tube add 10 ul of library, and 10 ul of 0.2N NaOH.
+3. To a 1.5ml tube, add 10 ul of library and 10 ul of 0.2N NaOH.
 To a separate tube add 2 ul PhiX, 3 ul PCR grade water, and 5 ul of 0.2N NaOH.
-Vortex both tubes to mix and spin for 1 minute at 400rcf.
+Pipette to mix.
 Note: NaOH concentration on the flow cell must remain under 0.001N.
 Adjusting the concentration of the NaOH used to denature the DNA to 0.1N may be necessary if library concentration is 1nM or below.[^1]

-10. Allow the tubes to incubate at room temperature for 5 minutes.
+4. Allow the tubes to incubate at room temperature for 5 minutes.
-    Immediately add 980 ul of HT1 to the library tube, and 990 ul HT1 to the PhiX tube.
+    Immediately add 980 ul of ice-cold HT1 to the library tube, and 990 ul HT1 to the PhiX tube.
+Note: the resulting 20pM PhiX can be frozen and used for subequent runs.

-11. Use HT1 to dilute both the library and PhiX to 4pM for a v2 kit.
+5. Use HT1 to further dilute both the library and PhiX to 4pM for a v2 kit.
 Can load up to 8pM for a v3 kit.

-For a 10% PhiX run, combine 900 ul of 4.0pM Library and 100 ul PhiX in a final tube.
-Vortex.
-Load 600 ul of this solution into well 17 on the reagent cartridge.
-See example
-    below:
+    See example below:
     a.
 (1.45 nM library x 10 ul) + (0.2N NaOH x 10 ul) + 980 ul HT1 =
         14.5pM Lib, 0.002N NaOH